bjaan/roland-juno-g-display-replacement/README.md

 ### 5.2.
 Prepare the JUNO G LCD BOARD ASSY JPN 733402078 board

  Remove one of the two flat cable connectors, it will used to wire the Raspberry Pi Pico.
-It can very hard to do this, even with a desoldering gun as the pins of the connector are very thin andsharp.
+It can very hard to do this, even with a desoldering gun as the pins of the connector are very thin and sharp.
 Recommended is to remove the flat cable connected indicated with CN16, so that the pin numbers below match: there is a small 18 and 1 indicated on the board.
 These indicate pin 18 and 1.

 ### 5.3.
 Build a test rig

-_Note: in case you're not sure how the seperate boards should be connected there is a wiring diagram available in the Service Notes on page 14._
+_Note: in case you're not sure how the separate boards should be connected there is a wiring diagram available in the Service Notes on page 14._

 Next, you want to reassemble all the boards on a flat surface.
 You can place them on a bath towel for instance.
 Make sure all the connections have been made correctly and that boards to do touch each other and are not placed on a conducting surface: